 At Wattleview we are very proud of our innovative Chaplaincy Program – established as the first primary school Chaplaincy in Knox and one of the first in Victoria.

 This is a pastoral care program only and does not have any particular religious focus.
 Access to the program is through self, parent, or teacher referral.
-The Chaplain is available as a support to both students and parents and is at the school on Tuesdays and Thursdays.
+The Chaplain is available as a support to both students and parents and is at the school two days a week.

 Please feel free to call in to school or ring the Chaplain if you would like to have a chat.